epinio/docs/docs/howtos/use-develop/debug.md

 ## How to debug an app

-This how-to demonstrates how to debug a running application.
+This How-to demonstrates how to debug a running application.

 ### Java